AuthEceSoftEng/agora/_posts/2017-06-20-agora-elasticsearch-client.md

 sourcecodedir = (location where the cloned code will be stored) backupdir = (location where the backup of AGORA will be stored)
 ```

+The username and the password of the AGORA admin account are the ones that were set when configuring apache.
+The AST parser path should be `/home/USERNAME/agora-ast-parser/target/agora-ast-parser-0.1.jar`, while the source code directory and the backup directory are the ones that were set at the prerequisites (`/home/USERNAME/elasticsearch-5.2.0/code` and `/home/USERNAME/elasticsearch-5.2.0/backup`), where USERNAME has to be changed to your own.